Donovan Morgan (American football)

-Donovan Morgan (born July 29, 1982) is an arena football wide receiver who is currently a free agent.
+Donovan Morgan (born July 29, 1982) is an American former professional arena football wide receiver.

 After playing college football for the University of Louisiana at Lafayette, Morgan was signed as an undrafted free agent by the New York Jets, spending time in their training camp.
 He played two stints with the Tulsa Talons of the af2.
 While a member of the Talons in 2005, Morgan set af2 records for touchdown receptions (54), total touchdowns (57) and points scored in a season (346).
 He was signed by the Buffalo Bills on May 21, 2007, but released on August 27, 2007.

 Early life

 Morgan attended Sarah T. Reed High School in New Orleans, Louisiana.

 Professional career

 NFL

 Morgan spent 2004 to 2006 in the National Football League with the New York Jets, Houston Texans and Kansas City Chiefs.
 In 2005 with the Texans, Morgan played in three games, catching four passes for 42 yards.